.jpg)

 Your body at 40+ can still get faster and stronger.
 You just need to train smarter, recover better, and stop following advice designed for 25-year-olds.

 Training after 40 isn't about doing less - it's about being smarter with recovery, more intentional with intensity, and building a system that works with your body, not against it.
 The good news?
-With the right approach, your strongest, most consistent cycling can still be ahead of you, even if you're in your 40s, 50s or 60s.
+With the right approach, your strongest, most consistent cycling can still be ahead of you, if you're in your 40s, 50s or even into your 70’s.

 In fact, some of the strongest, most consistent riders we work with didn’t hit their stride until midlife.
 They’re not genetically better or full-time athletes either.
 Most are busy professionals who simply learned how to adapt their training more effectively for their current stage of life.